Yusuf-Sayyed/Yusuf-Sayyed/ReadMe.md

-# 👋 Hey there, I'm
+# 👋 Hey there,
-Full-stack developer passionate about building scalable and efficient applications. <br>Proficient in React, Python, Next.js and Tailwind css
+I'm Full-stack developer and QA engineer with experience in building and testing scalable web applications using modern frameworks and cloud platforms like AWS.
+Proficient in JavaScript, Python, React.js, HTML, CSS, Tailwind CSS, and Express.js.
+Skilled in writing test cases, identifying bugs, and improving software quality.
+Strong problem-solving abilities with a focus on performance, secure deployment, and end-to-end application reliability.

 ## 🌐 Socials: